If people are flocking to your website but not taking action, it may be time to revisit some conversion rate optimization best practices.

 - Accept multiple payment options – Be sure that you take all the major credit cards and PayPal at a minimum.
 It’s getting to the point now where you should also accept Google Payments and Apple Pay as well.

 - Reward Customer Loyalty – Rewarding loyalty can go hand in hand with building trust.
-When your customers feel appreciated, they want to reciprocate the feelings by showing loyalty in return.
+When your customers feel appreciated, they want to reciprocate their feelings by showing loyalty in return.
 Customers show their loyalty by continuing to purchase from your business and sharing how great your company is with others.
 That is HUGE for continued conversions.

 - Get Personal – Understanding your customer’s journey and being there for them every step of the way is crucial to conversions.
-In 2019, the use of chatbots and digital assistants can help you provide a personalized, seamless journey for your customers and increase your conversion rate optimization.

 Wrapping It Up